sanjanagoli/nuggets/IMPLEMENTATION.md

 ### **Error Handling and Recovery**

+In order to handle boundary cases/error, the program will be thoroughly tested with test cases listed below.
+Additionally, messages will be displayed to server and client when error occurs.

 *Unit testing.* A small test program to test each module to make sure it does what it’s supposed to do.
 Each major data structure will have a module testing file and *testing.sh* script that ensure that they are entirely functional.
 We will also use valgrind extensively to ensure that there are no memory leaks.

 *Integration testing.* Launch the game server and test it as a whole.
 In each case, examine the output of the game to ensure that it matches what is expected.